 Tip #5: Play A Game

-This science review activity makes for a great science center, practice after a lesson, small group instruction activity, or even early finisher activity.
 You can also use this science game as a spiral review throughout the year.
-A fun test prep review, too!
+It can be a fun test prep review, too!
 Your students will love completing this science board game while mastering the content standards along the way.

 Tips For Teaching Natural Disasters: The Wrap-Up